In our work the materiality of architecture is thought to be a mediator between human, environment, time and mind, to eventually overcome materiality.

 meaning of materiality.

-From “Material Time” by Cheungvogl, first published in Architectural Material, DAMDI Publishing Co., South Korea, 2018.
+From “Material Time” by Cheungvogl, first published in Brick, Brick!
+What do you want to be?, DAMDI Publishing Co., South Korea, 2018.